 Isabel I. Rybalnik is an Immigration Attorney, handling both corporate and family immigration matters.
 She handles business immigration matters, such as employment-based green cards (PERM) in the EB-2 and EB-3 categories, including immigrant I-140 petitions and applications for adjustment of status.
 She also handles temporary work visas in such categories as H-1B, L-1, and TN, and works with employers in ensuring I-9 compliance and represents employers in procedures dealing with Immigration Customs and Enforcement (ICE) and the Office of the Chief Administrative Hearing Officer (OCAHO).

 She also handles family-based immigration matters, such as fiancée visas, and green card petitions based on marriage to a US citizen and other family relationships, including complex cases needing waivers of inadmissibility.
 She also represents applicants for asylum and clients in immigration court.

-Attorney Rybalnik is a member of the American Immigration Lawyers’ Association (AILA).
-She earned her Bachelor of Arts degree in French and International Relations, summa cum laude, from Clark University in 2001.
-She earned her Juris Doctorate from Suffolk University Law School in 2004.
-Fluent in Russian and French, she is admitted to practice in the Commonwealth of Massachusetts and before the First Circuit of the US District Court.
-She is resident in the firm’s Framingham office.
+Ms. Rybalnik earned a Bachelor’s degree in French and International Relations from Clark University.
+She graduated from Suffolk University Law School and is admitted to practice in Massachusetts and before the First Circuit of the U.S. District Court.
+Ms. Rybalnik is fluent in English, Russian, and French.

 Attorney Rybalnik has successfully obtained green cards for persons in deportation proceedings, and represented various corporations in IT and engineering, as well as non-profit organization and individuals.